-REVIEW: Cruising Viking Cruises Viking Star cruise ship: When Viking Cruises, known for its 60 riverboats, announced they were launching a 930-passenger ocean cruise ship called the Viking Star, everyone was curious about what they would
+REVIEW: Cruising Viking Cruises Viking Star cruise ship: When Viking Cruises known for its 60 riverboats, announced they were launching a 930-passenger ocean cruise ship called Viking Cruises Viking Star, everyone was

 curious about what the would create to compete on the high seas.

 However Viking’s unique riverboat perspective serves them well as they transferred many of their “up close and personal” concepts to their new ocean cruise ship.
 Even though the Viking Star was just launched in April 2015, the line won #1 Ocean Cruise Line by Travel + Leisure readers in the 2016 World’s Best Awards.
 Viking’s win unseats luxury cruise line Crystal Cruises, which held this category title for 20 years in a row.

 Perhaps it’s not just about what the Star has, as much as what it doesn’t have, that pleases passengers so much.
 There’s no glitz and glamour — or even a casino — onboard.
 The line doesn’t cater to children, and best suits a 60+ demographic.
 There are no umbrella drinks served here.